vmware-samples/vcenter-event-broker-appliance/getting-started-build.md

 }
 ```

-**Note:** If you need to change the default root password on the VEBA appliance, take a look at `photon-version.json`
+**Note:** If you need to change the default root password on the vCenter Event Broker Appliance, take a look at `photon-version.json`

 Step 3 - Start the build by running the build script